zodimo/TicTacToeWithBettingOnChain/docs/game-play/game1-win.md

 ## TX8

-Any player can claim the win and will then also pay the fees.
+Any wallet can initiate the request for the winning value to be paid out.
+This wallet will also pay the fee.
 The transaction will pay the locked value to the winning address.

 ```typescript